CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 The [Configuration Settings][Configuration Settings Property] for the Telnet connection and execution.

+For a full list of configuration settings please see [TelnetConfigurationSettings][].

 |||
 |----------|----------|
 | Data Type | [IDictionary][]&lt;[String][], [EncryptableText][]&gt; |